 - A retired U.S. Air Force command pilot, he served more than 23 years in the active and reserve forces and has more than 4,400 hours of flight time on a variety of jet aircraft.

 ||Barry E. Bressler|

-- Chair of the Firm’s Creditor’s Rights Real Estate Practice.
+- Past chair of the Firm's Creditor's Rights Real Estate Practice.

 - Handles a wide variety of real estate litigation, creditors' rights issues and bankruptcy matters.

 - Has represented landlords and lenders in significant Chapter 11

 - bankruptcies in Delaware, New York and Pennsylvania; additionally, has represented developers, owners, contractors and subcontractors in commercial mortgage foreclosures, suits against guarantors, loan workouts, commercial lease, brokerage commission, land use, landlord-tenant disputes and construction litigation.

 - Served as treasurer of the Eastern District of Pennsylvania Bankruptcy Conference for five years.